6 Best Women’s Sleeping Bags for Backpacking in 2024

 Photo source: REI.com

 Comfort rating is the lowest temperature at which the bag will keep the average woman or “cold sleeper” comfortable.
 Lower-limit rating is the lowest temperature at which the bag will keep a man or “warm sleeper” comfortable.
 Women tend to run colder and for women’s sleeping bag ratings that is often taken into account.
-Note that EN ratings are based on a sleeper wearing one long underwear layer and a hat, and sleeping on a single one-inch thick insulating pad.
+Note that ratings are based on a sleeper wearing one long underwear layer and a hat, and sleeping on a single one-inch thick insulating pad.

-The number listed with most sleeping bags (example: Nemo Disco 30) is the EN Lower Limit which is usually 10-15 degrees lower than the EN Comfort Rating.
+The number listed with most sleeping bags (example: Nemo Disco 30) is the Lower Limit which is usually 10-15 degrees lower than the Comfort Rating.
 So, for most people, the Nemo Disco 30 would be comfortable in 40F sleeping temperatures.

 Sleeping Bag Shape